tensorflow/tfx/.github/ISSUE_TEMPLATE/20-docs-issue.md

 Thank you for submitting a TFX documentation issue.
-Per our GitHub policy, we only address code/doc bugs, performance issues, feature requests, and build/installation issues on GitHub.
+Per our GitHub policy, we only address code/doc bugs, performance issues, feature requests, and build/installation issues on GitHub and we welcome external contributions!

 The TFX docs are open source!
-To get involved, read the documentation contributor guide: https://www.tensorflow.org/community/contribute/docs
+To get involved, please read the documentation contributor guide: https://www.tensorflow.org/community/contribute/docs

 ## URL(s) with the issue: